 According to the Bible (Genesis 10:8–12; 1 Chronicles 1:10), Nimrod was the son of Cush, son of Ham, son of Noah.
 He was a king of Assyria (Micah 5:6), a “mighty one on the earth” and a “hunter” (Genesis 10:8, 9).
 He probably was from the line of giants that existed before the flood (Genesis 6:4).
-The Israelites encountered them at the conquest of Canaan (Numbers 13:28, 33).
-And they were challenged by some of their giants like Goliath (2 Samuel 21:15–22).
+The Israelites encountered these giants at the conquest of Canaan (Numbers 13:28, 33).
+And they were challenged by some of them like Goliath (2 Samuel 21:15–22).

 Nimrod is the first person recorded in the Bible as the leader of a kingdom.
 Aside from ruling over Babylon, he also built and reigned over other cities like of Uruk, Akkad, and Calneh, in just Shinar alone.
 “Later, he extended his domain into Assyria, by erecting the cities of “Nineveh, Rehoboth Ir, Calah and Resen” (Genesis 10: 10-12).
 Nimrod appears in the record of nations as the originator of colonialism.
 Under him, civilization changed from the patriarchal system to the monarchical.

 Nimrod was the ruler of the inhabitants of the earth at the time of the construction of the Tower and city of Babel which became Babylon.
 The Tower of Babel was a symbol of rejection to God and defiance to His rule (Genesis 11:6).
 This was but the first step into a one world order.
 God did not wish again to destroy man for evil had not as yet reached the limits to which it had gone before the Flood.